 a.
-How will we keep greyhounds contained if fencing is destroyed, and provide food and water (in the case of burnt paddocks, destroyed sheds, mains water unavailable, contaminated dams)?
+How will we keep greyhounds contained if fencing is destroyed how will we provide food and water? (in the case of burnt paddocks, destroyed sheds, mains water unavailable, contaminated dams).

 Ensure everyone at your household/property is aware of the bushfire plan.
 Print out the plan and display it where everyone can see it.